 Ron Nelson, President of AFSCME Local 749 (State Judicial), was elected as President of Council 4 in April 2024, and was recently reelected as Local 749 President.
 Nelson has served as a Juvenile Detention Officer with the State of Connecticut’s Division of Criminal Justice since 2007 – but he had been a union member long before his career in public service, as a carpenter for 12 years in Local 210 of the United Brotherhood of Carpenters.
-Council 4 Communications sat down with President Nelson to learn more about his journey in the labor movement and his experiences in fighting for his coworkers.
+Council 4 Communications sat down with President Nelson to learn more about his journey in the labor movement and his experiences in fighting for his co-workers.

 Pictured: Council 4 President Ron Nelson with Council 4 union siblings at the 2024 AFSCME International Convention.